What is Cook Chill?

 Why do I need a cook-chill system?

-If you cook then chill food, its temperature needs to be reduced safely from 70°C to 3°C within 90 minutes.
-If you are freezing cooked food, the temperature needs to go from 70°C to -18°C in no more than 240 minutes.
+If you cook then chill food, its temperature needs to be reduced safely to 3°C within 90 minutes.
+If you are freezing cooked food, the temperature needs to go to -18°C in no more than 240 minutes.
 Otherwise you are breaking the law.
-Worse, you are putting your customers at risk.
+Worse, you are putting your customers at risk of food poisoning.

 This is because bacteria grows most aggressively between 5°C and 63°C – so the food needs to get past this ‘danger zone’ as quickly as possible.